drgriffis/SBD-Evaluation/README.md

 # SBD-Evaluation
-Virtual environment for replicating experiments from the paper "A Quantitative and Qualitative Evaluation of Sentence Boundary Detection for the Clinical Domain," appearing at AMIA CRI 2016.
+Virtual environment for replicating experiments from the paper "[A Quantitative and Qualitative Evaluation of Sentence Boundary Detection for the Clinical Domain](http://www.denisgriffis.com//papers/2016-AMIA-CRI.pdf)," appearing at AMIA CRI 2016.  [[Conference Slides](http://www.denisgriffis.com//papers/2016-AMIA-CRI.pdf)]

 ## Data